DataDog/chaos-controller/docs/grpc_disruption.md

 # GRPC disruption

 The `grpc` field offers a way to inject spoofed gRPC responses on the server-side.
-To get this disruption to work, you must apply some code changes to the instantiation of your gRPC server.
+To get this disruption to work, you must apply some code changes to the instantiation of your gRPC server (see [how to initialize a disruption listener service in gRPC server?](/docs/grpc_disruption/setup_instructions.md)), and then apply the Disruption kind with the following additional fields in the `grpc` specifications:

 * `port` is the port exposed on target pods (the target pods are specified in `spec.selector`)
 * `endpoints` is a list of endpoints to alter (a spoof configuration is referred to as an `alteration`)